Learn More and ApplyLaw/Business - Joint Degree (JD/MBA)

 Graduation

-To receive the joint degree, a student must graduate from both schools on the same date, in the same semester/quarter and in the same year.
+To receive the joint degree, a student must graduate from both schools on the same date, in the same semester or quarter and in the same year.
 Double counting of credits occurs only after concurrent completion of both programs.